Contact Us Today (424) 372-3112

 Normally, the California Department of Motor Vehicles (DMV) will send you a notice by mail informing you that your license has been suspended or revoked.
 It will be sent to your most recent address that you reported to them.

-In cases where the suspension notice was mailed to an invalid address and then returned back to the DMV – you are NOT presumed to know that your driver's license was suspended.
+In cases where the suspension notice was mailed to an invalid address and then returned to the DMV – you are NOT presumed to know that your driver's license was suspended.

 However, there is a presumption of knowledge that your driving privileges were suspended or revoked if law enforcement serves you with a notice of the suspension or revocation – and confiscates your license – which is a normal procedure after a DUI arrest.